 An ordinary brushing can work wonders for a dirty hat.
 Nevertheless, different hats need different brushes.
 The best way to clean a fur felt or wool hat is by using a soft bristle brush, while stiffer bristles perform best on suede, leather, and silk hats.
 For straw and Sinamay hats, a gentle pass-over with a small whisk broom will get rid of dust and debris.

 - Avoid water

-Regardless the type of hat you own, it won’t enjoy being subjected to a torrential downpour.
+Regardless of the type of hat you own, it won’t enjoy being subjected to a torrential downpour.
 However, if you get hit with a surprise from Nature, shake off as much excess water as you possibly can.
 Do not go running for a towel.
 Although it is okay to gently wipe off a straw hat, for fur felt, wool, suede, and leather hats, you will need to brush off the water with the special brushes we just mentioned.
 Fabric and canvas hats may tolerate a little bit of water, but only during a gentle hand-washing.
-Whatever you do, do not use a hair dryer, your radiator, or your clothes dryer to dry your hat.
+Whatever you do, do not use a hairdryer, your radiator, or your clothes dryer to dry your hat.
 They will do much more harm than good.

 - Harness the power of steam

 If your Sinamay, straw, or felt hat gets bent or dented, a certain amount of steam will go a long way.
 Just hold the hat over a steaming tea kettle or near a clothes steamer for about 30 seconds.
 And then, reshape the hat with your fingers.
 You may use an iron on your straw hats to press out the damage.
 Just use a low heat setting, or you’ll burn the straw.